CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 4. Click on *Login* and next click on *Continue*.

-5. In the new window, at the end of the page, click on *Create Data Gateway*.
+5. In the new window, at the end of the page, click on *Create*.
 The application will create a new folder called Projects accessible from your Desktop or programmatically the terminal.
-Next, click on Open folder.
+Next, click on *Open folder*.

 [![SD Desktop Data Gateway application](images/apply/desktop_gateway.png)](images/apply/desktop_gateway.png)